HR Data Insights Dashboard

 The highest average salary is in our IT/IS department, followed by software engineering (excluding the Executive Office).

-Based on our hiring trend, we see higher numbers in January and July, while our termed trend peaks in September, followed by April, with a total of 104 employees.
+Based on the hiring trend, we see higher numbers in January and July, while our term trend peaks in September, followed by April, with a total of 104 employees.

-We also want to see the Performance Score of our employees to check if there is a correlation between employee satisfaction and engagement.
+I also want to see the Performance Score of all employees to check if there is a correlation between employee satisfaction and engagement.

 Visualization

-Based on the analysis, I created a dashboard highlighting the key metrics that had the most impact on our findings.
+Based on the analysis, I created a dashboard highlighting the key metrics that had the most impact on my findings.
 The dashboard is shown below.

 For the final output of this analysis.
 You can download it on Kaggle.